 WKNC (88.1 FM), NC State's student radio station, operates at 25,000 watts, for a potential effective audience of more than 1.2 million through its FM signal alone, and its online stream takes its programming to Internet users all over the world.
 It employs a full complement of student managers, DJs, engineers, journalists and bloggers to provide programming 24 hours a day.
 It also sponsors a variety of live music events both on campus and at various music venues in Raleigh.
 Visit (and listen to!)
 WKNC online.

-The Student Media Board of Directors is a way for students to get involved in the management of a large business operation with an annual total budget of nearly $1 million.
+The Student Media Board of Directors is a way for students to get involved in the management of a large business operation.
 The Board of Directors is the governing arm for all student media which use student fee monies to support their operations.
 Elections to the Board are held in the spring.
-Find out more about the Student Media Board online.